Author: Briony Richter, Retail Banker International

 The challenges and opportunities from the GAFAs

 The new regulations of Open Banking are designed to encourage collaboration and competition.
 But will the GAFAs be the ones to harness the opportunities that PSD2 offers?
 Within the financial industry, payments are where tech giants could cause the most disruption to banks and other financial institutions.

-Oliwia Berdak, principal analyst at Forrester, author of a paper, titled ‘Why Google Bank won’t happen,’ explained that some of the tech giants like Google will be able to offer more tailored financial tools, but the likelihood of them becoming banks is small.
+Oliwia Berdak, principal analyst at Forrester and the author of a paper entitled ‘Why Google Bank won’t happen,’ explained that although some of the tech giants, like Google, will be able to offer more tailored financial tools, the likelihood of them becoming banks is small.

 She said: “Amazon cannot legally become a bank because of regulation in the US, which separates commerce from banking.
 However, it can partner with someone in order to start offering current accounts.”
 Berdak continued by saying that this type of move could be wise for tech giants, not because they want to undermine banks, but because those companies are building an ecosystem of services for their customers, most of whom are merchants and retailers.